khalidmk27/Simulation-of-RC-RL-Circuit-Response-using-MATLAB/README.md

 2. Open MATLAB and navigate to the folder where the script is located.

-3. Open the script file rc_rl_simulation.m in MATLAB.
+3. Open the script files in MATLAB.

 4. Run the scripts from /scripts folder in the MATLAB environment.